 - Don’t Miss: The epic Arrabida National Park – perfect for hiking and cycling.

 If you plan to travel to Lisbon, this is a must on your Portugal itinerary!
-While Portinho da Arrabida is just an hour south of Lisbon and a great day trip from the capital, you should spend more time here if you have the chance.
-Portinho da Arrabida is a white-sand beach in a national park and tops our list of the best beaches in Portugal.
+While Portinho da Arrabida is just an hour south of the capital and a great day trip from Lisbon, you should spend more time here if you have the chance.
+Portinho da Arrabida is a white-sand beach in a Portugal national park and tops our list of the best beaches in Portugal.
 Many people choose to reach Portinho da Arrabida by hiking or biking through the mountains but you can drive too.
 Nearby are many fishing villages, where you can discover real Portuguese culture and food!

 Best Airbnb: Suite com Vista Mar